 - Bake, covered with either a lid or aluminum foil, at 400 degrees Fahrenheit for 45 minutes or until the peppers are tender, then remove the cover and bake for an additional 10 minutes.

-- Serve hot or allow the peppers to cool before storing them in the fridge for up to three days.
+- Serve these vegetarian stuffed peppers hot or allow them to cool off before storing them in the fridge for up to three days.

-- Optional addition: sprinkle some toasted pine nuts on the stuffed peppers immediately before serving.
+- Optional addition: sprinkle some toasted pine nuts on top immediately before serving.